 The band gigged around the bay area (Fab Mab, iBeam, Sound of Music, Tool & Die, Berkeley Square, Stone, Keystone, Barrington Hall, etc.), Los Angeles, Santa Cruz (Catalyst), Sacramento, and made a tour back to Colorado (Mercury, Boulder Theatre).
 Memorable gigs: an outdoor hot tub party above Fort Collins, a mental health facility near Denver, opening for Translator at the Stud (twice), opening for Flipper at the Roxie Theatre, a tour to LA and back to Colorado.
 They recorded two EPs, were featured on "Live at le Disque" and on the public TV station.

 The Profalactics (Boulder, Colorado 1978-79)

 Crampton was the founder of this was an early all-girl punk rock band that played around the Boulder/Denver area (Malfunction Junction, Not New Wave News benefit) as well as live on KGNU radio.
 They rehearsed in the University of Colorado student union and in a room under the football stadium.
 Crampton wrote songs, played rhythm guitar and sang backup.

 The Teflon (Boulder, Colorado 1977?)

-Crampton played bass in this three person punk band that never played a live show. they rehearsed in the basement of Discount Records on the hill.
-Crampton later married the guitarist Andrew Henderson.
+Crampton played bass in this three-person punk band that never played a live show.
+They rehearsed in the basement of Discount Records on the hill.
+Crampton later married guitarist Andrew Henderson.